How and when do I apply?

 Do you have any other programs for teachers?

-Yes.
-We offer full- and half-day workshops throughout the year on a variety of topics, from climate change to rocketry.
-Our MSI 101 workshop explores field trips, teacher programs and standards-based activities that tie a Museum visit to classroom instruction; click here to learn more.
 We offer free hands-on classroom activities that are aligned with your science curriculum.
 And we’d love to have you visit the Museum; Illinois K-12 teachers receive free Museum Entry every day just by showing your educator ID at our ticket counters, and Illinois school groups always receive free Museum Entry for field trips.
+We also have special events for teachers as well as full- or half-day workshops on a variety of topics.
+Sign up for our educator email newsletter to find out when these programs are scheduled.

 The Center aims to inspire the next generation of inventors and innovators with programs that empower teachers, engage the community and excite students.